 There was a time when all beer was organic.
 These days, chemically treated fertilizers and pesticides are the norm in barley and hop cultivation.
 This contamination is the main reason we here at Scandal Brewing choose to brew organic, a scandalous concept in today’s market.
-Not to mention, brewing organic supports organic farmers while each consumer that switches to organic beer contributes to the amount of land that is organically farmed - a process that takes seven years to be certified.
-By daring to use organic ingredients, we better control what goes into your beer.
-Scandal Brewery sits on one of North America's largest uncontaminated water sources.
-Our spring water is tested daily and used untreated in each of our brews.
-By using the highest quality organic ingredients (certified by the Organic Crop Improvement Association) and pure spring water, our brewhouse produces beer with such purity that even the Duke Of Bavaria himself would approve.
-Scandal Brewing is a brand of Pacific Western Brewing.
+Not to mention, brewing organic supports organic farmers while each consumer that switches to organic beer contributes to the amount of land that is organically farmed.
+Brewed with high quality organic ingredients and pure spring water.

 ▼ SHERWOOD MOUNTAIN BREWHOUSE